History of the SOAR Telescope project

 Unfortunately, once completed and tested on-sky, a serious problem with the lateral primary mirror supports was readily identified, an issue limiting the scientific capabilities of the telescope.
 Despite this, first science observations with the telescope "as it was", were carried out in Feb 2005 with the SOAR Optical Imager (SOI) and the OSIRIS near-infrared spectrograph.
 A new lateral support system which solved the problem was installed in Jun 2006, and regular science observations started Aug 2006.

-In 2008 the Goodman High-Throughput Spectrograph (HTS) was delivered to the telescope and commissioned.
-Spectroscopic single slit and imaging mode observations with this instrument started later that year.
+In 2008 the Goodman High-Throughput Spectrograph (GHTS) was delivered to the telescope and commissioned.
+This is a highly configurable imaging spectrograph, that has become the workhorse instrument at SOAR.
+It produces images across around 7.2 arcmin diameter field, and in spectroscopic mode has several 3.5 arcmin long slits, from 0.45 to 10 arcsec wide, that combined with an assortment of gratings provides resolutions spanning from R~400 to R~12000.
+The GHTS can also operate in Multi-Object Slit (MOS) mode.
+Spectroscopic single slit and imaging mode observations with this instrument started in late 2008.
 In Oct/Nov 2009 a major shutdown took place for the recoating of all the optics.